California kingsnake: Range and habitat

 The California kingsnake is widespread along the West Coast of North America to elevations of approximately 6,100 ft in the Tehachapi Mountains and to over 7,000 ft in the southeastern Sierra Nevada Mountains.
 This species lives in a wide variety of habitats, including woodland chaparral, grassland, deserts, marshes, and even suburban areas.
 These snakes live in Oregon, California, Nevada, Utah, Arizona, southwestern Colorado, northwestern New Mexico, and northwestern Mexico.
 These snakes thrive in the temperatures between 80–84 °F and a humidity around 35–60%.
 The optimal environment can differ depending on the biological state of the snake.
 For instance, during reproduction they prefer even warmer temperatures, and in the process of shedding, they prefer higher humidity.
 In Arizona, they intergrade with the desert kingsnake (Lampropeltis splendida) and the Mexican black kingsnake (Lampropeltis getula nigrita).

 The species has also become invasive on the Spanish island of Gran Canaria.
 In 2014 the population there had reached an estimated 20,000 individuals.
+California kingsnakes in Gran Canaria tend to use rocky or stony habitats with good vegetation cover, even frequently using other invasive shrub species such as Opuntia dillenii and Cenchrus setaceus.